Classification of Symmetry-Protected Phases for Interacting Fermions in Two Dimensions

-To classify fSPT phases with a unitary symmetry $G$, we exploit the idea of weakly gauging the symmetry~\cite{LevinGu_arxiv2012, Gu_2013, ChengPRL2014}.
-To be more concrete, we introduce into the system non-dynamical point-like defects carrying symmetry fluxes.
-In other words, these defects are entirely extrinsic.
+To classify fSPT phases with a unitary symmetry $G$, we exploit the idea of gauging the symmetry ~\cite{LevinGu_arxiv2012, Gu_2013, ChengPRL2014} and use topological properties of the extrinsic point-like defects carrying symmetry fluxes to distinguish different fSPT phases.
+The defining feature of symmetry defects is a generalized Aharonov-Bohm effect: when a quasiparticle excitation is transported around a $\mathbf{g}$-defect with $\mathbf{g}\in G$, it must be transformed by the local symmetry operation corresponding to $\mathbf{g}$.
+They can be introduced into the system by explicitly modifying the Hamiltonian along the defect branch cut, see [\onlinecite{BBCW}].
 We then enlarge our algebraic theory of quasiparticle excitations to include these defects.
-Defects by construction carry group labels, but they can also have their own topological charge labels.
+Defects by construction carry group labels, but they can also have their own topological charge labels, i.e. how charge types are permuted by symmetry transformations.
 We therefore collect all defects labeled by the same group element $\mathbf{g}\in G$ into a $\mathbf{g}$-sector $\mathcal{C}_\mathbf{g}$, and define the so-called $G$-extension $\mathcal{C}_G$ as $\mathcal{C}_G=\bigoplus_{\mb{g}\in G} \mathcal{C}_\mb{g}$.
 Notice that the $\mb{g}=1$ sector $\mathcal{C}_1$ is just the original theory $\mathcal{C}_f$.
 Similar to anyon models, the most fundamental property of defects is their fusion rules, i.e. how the topological charges are combined.
-But because defects also carry group labels, their fusion rules must be $G$-graded, namely for $a_\mathbf{g}\in \mathcal{C}_\mb{g}, b_\mb{h}\in\mathcal{C}_\mb{h}$, we have
+But because defects also carry group labels, their fusion rules must respect the group multiplication structure (i.e. $G$-graded), namely for $a_\mathbf{g}\in \mathcal{C}_\mb{g}, b_\mb{h}\in\mathcal{C}_\mb{h}$, we have

 where $N_{a_\mb{g}b_\mb{h}}^{c_\mb{gh}}$ are non-negative integers indicating the number of ways defects $a_\mb{g}$ and $b_\mb{h}$ can combine to produce charge $c_\mb{gh}$.